Anne Lewis

 Social action Human rights labor environmental justice Cultural democracy

-"Un Trip"raúl r salinas and the Poetry of Liberation
+Un Trip: raúl r salinas and the Poetry of Liberation

-A Strike and An Uprising! (in Texas)
+A Strike and an Uprising (in Texas)

 Emma Tenayuca and the 1938 San Antonio Pecan Shellers Strike

-For young people 8 to 14, this 10 minute short explores the victorious strike of 10,000 pecan shellers and the life of strike leader Emma Tenayuca.
 Keli Rosa Cabunoc takes three girls on a trip to Emma Tenayuca’s grave and a mural of the strike.
 Together they uncover memories of struggle, pride and the power of labor.
 The short is based on the feature documentary “A Strike and an Uprising (in Texas).”

 View film and interactive website here